 The U.S Citizen must file a separate petition for each family member, whereas an LPR can include the foreign spouse’s unmarried children under 21 years old in the same petition.
 Step-children can also be included if they were under the age of 18 at the time of marriage.

-If you would like to obtaine a Green Card for your spouse different options may be available depending on where she/he lives and her/his immigration status.
+If you would like to obtain a Green Card for your spouse different options may be available depending on where she/he lives and her/his immigration status.
 Contact us today!
-Immigration attorneys Suzanne Vazquez and Moud Poudat are certified as experts in Immigration and Nationality Law by the Florida Bar.
-We have helped many clients in the past and would love to help you too.
+Immigration attorneys Suzanne Vazquez and Maud Poudat are certified as experts in Immigration and Nationality Law by the Florida Bar.
+We have helped many clients in the past getting their green cards through marriage and would love to help you too.
 You may contact us (407) 674-6968 during office hours.
 If you have an emergency after office hours please call us at 407.674.6968 and we will contact you shortly.
 You may also fill in our online form or send us an e-mail at info@VPImmigration.com and we will get back to you as soon as possible.